Chaser324/soundcloud-unity/README.md

 1. If the sound is public, link to the SoundCloud URL containing the work.
 1. If the sound is private, link to the profile of the creator.

-An attempt has been made to document in the code things that are done to comply with the API [Terms of Use][].
-Please do not attempt to remove these code features.
+An attempt has been made to document in this library's code things that are done to comply with the API [Terms of Use][].
+Please do not attempt to remove these features.

 ### API Documentation
 Full documentation of the SoundCloud API can be found at the [SoundCloud Developers][] site.